 There should be a 15” space between a coffee table and the sofa.
 This leaves enough leg room but also allows easy access to set down a beverage or magazine.
 End tables that are placed next to the sofa should be approximately 1”-2” below the sofa arm.
 Anything higher, makes the side tables feel top heavy; anything lower will feel short and hard to reach.

 Now your design lesson for the day is complete.
-Let us know in the comments how your finished room looks!
+Visit our showrooms for more help with your next project!